Open Access Government highlights how Health Minister, Jane Philpott aims to improve the lives of all Canadians through their new Health Accord Plan

 One of the key priorities for the Health Accord is improving investment for homecare.
 The Minister outlined how in Canada $10 billion, around 5% of total health spending is spent on home and community care.

-“That’s a lot of money, but it’s probably not enough, especially since our population is aging and burdened by increasing rates of chronic disease,” Philpott stated.
+“That’s a lot of money, but it’s probably not enough, especially since our population is ageing and burdened by increasing rates of chronic disease,” Philpott stated.

 “More importantly, it’s not the best way to care for them – we know the hospital it not where they want to be, unless it’s absolutely necessary.
 We have a golden opportunity to put in place robust systems of services and supports that will address these gaps.”